 The game's originality is already evident from its premise that places Egyptian mythology in a futuristic setting.
 In this alternate reality, Egyptian gods wage war by pitting giant robots against one another.
 You are not fighting for your own objective, however, but as part of a team.
 Similar to a children's game, your team wins by maintaining control over half the map for at least five minutes.
 But here's where it gets tricky: maintaining control is done by covering the map with an energy field, which is powered by towers, which in turn are dropped by a hovering dropship.
-To make things even more interesting, this same dropship provides all robots with power-up modules you can use to customize the robots.
-The modules range from straightforward weapon modules to things like the stealth module (which removes you from enemy's radar) that enhance the strategic element.
-You can even call on the dropship to drop a sarcophagus, a device that repairs damage.
+To make things even more interesting, this same dropship provides all robots with power-up modules you can use to customize them.
+The modules range from straightforward weapon packs to things like the stealth module (which removes you from the enemy radar) that provide moments strategic decision-making.
+You can even call in the dropship to drop a sarcophagus, a device that repairs damage.

 To make matters even more complex, each of the three main robot designs has its own strengths, weaknesses, and selection of special weapons.
 Horus, for example, is the fastest among the three and can be equipped with rocket fuel modules that enable it to fly.
 The Sekhmet is much slower, but is very durable and can carry mortars and other formidable long-distance weapons.

 The game's interface is very easy to learn and use.
 Anyone who has played DOOM will have no trouble here.
 You can also use the targeting crosshairs to aim at a specific appendage on enemy robots: its arms, for example.
 The levels, while not as detailed as classics like Hexen, are well designed: full of tunnels, dead ends, and even moving skyways.